Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 }
 ```

-This would allow you to register your service proxies with a single line of code in the `Startup` class, as follows.
+This would allow you to register your service proxies with a single line of code in the startup class, as follows.

 ```cs
 services.AddRestClients();